OPPO to launch its own e-store in India on May 7

-New Delhi, April 21 (IANS) As Covid-19 cases in the country surge, the Chinese smartphone maker OPPO on Wednesday announced that it is all set to launch its e-store in India on May 7.
+New Delhi: As Covid-19 cases in the country surge, the Chinese smartphone maker OPPO on Wednesday announced that it is all set to launch its e-store in India on May 7.

 The OPPO-owned online store will allow customers and to shop for any of their favourite products just with a click of a button.